Kidoz (CVE:KIDZ) Shares Up 21.3% – Should You Buy?

-Separately, Fundamental Research set a C$0.58 target price on Kidoz and gave the company a “buy” rating in a research report on Tuesday, November 26th.
+Separately, Fundamental Research set a C$0.58 price objective on Kidoz and gave the company a “buy” rating in a report on Tuesday, November 26th.

 Kidoz Inc develops and sells AdTech software products in Western Europe; Central, Eastern, and Southern Europe; North America; and internationally.
 The company also owns and develops mobile Kidoz safe ad network, the Kidoz kid-mode operating system, the Kidoz publisher SDK, the Rooplay edugames platform, and the Rooplay originals.